Rams News & Views Transcriptions

 22:10

-Mr. Zoko, has anything come to your mind?
+Mr. Zokoe, has anything come to your mind?
 It definitely does.
 When I started in this district, I was in a portable classroom and I was in a little bit of the playground space of my school at Lakes Elementary.
 That being said, we were able to be responsive.
 These bonds allow us to respond to the meeting challenges of our students, opportunities to grow and do more.

 22:32